 I grew up with my Mum needing aids to hear and I also had a profoundly deaf Uncle.
 I had never consciously appreciated their challenges but have been around people of different hearing ability my whole life.

 I recently spent many years working and living in Asia and I considered, for the first time, how my experience of not being able to speak or understand the languages around me must be akin to a kind of deafness.
-The sense of social exclusion, the frustration at times, the feeling of not being able to contribute because I couldn’t follow what was going on around me from verbal cues was very powerful and made me more attuned to different abilities in people.
+The sense of social exclusion, the frustration at times, the feeling of not being able to contribute because I couldn’t follow what was going on around me from verbal cues was very powerful.
 I became more excited about what a precious thing it must be to help a child who could be feeling the same way – or perhaps more accurately, about how to reframe my understanding of deafness and be more considerate and supportive.

-The Shepherd Centre has a fabulous team of people and in conversation I was made aware of the ability to leave a gift which I hadn’t previously considered.
-The conversation wasn’t pushy and both this informative approach, and my continuing appreciation of the great work done at The Centre made it an easy decision.
+The Shepherd Centre has a fabulous team of people and in conversation I was made aware of the ability to leave a gift in my Will which I hadn’t previously considered.
+The conversation wasn’t pushy and both this informative approach and my continuing appreciation of the great work done at The Centre made it an easy decision.

 To others considering leaving a gift in their Will to The Shepherd Centre, I would say, don’t hesitate.
 You can leave a gift to any worthy cause of course, but if you know The Shepherd Centre and value their work then it’s an incredibly simple, and life changing, thing to do.